CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 The institution must set up a security organization that governs the roles and responsibilities for the information security of OT infrastructure and components.
 The safety organization should consider all parties involved in the operation of OT components (eg manufacturer, integrator / machine builder, outsourcing partner, third party vendor, physical security specialist, production and maintenance manager).
 An overall information security officer in OT must be designated and known within the organization.
 In the following, this is referred to as ICS Information Security Officer.
 In larger institutions, an information security officer should also be designated for each installation, alternatively per component type / layer / zone.

 In this case, both a security organization for the entire institution can be built and operated, which includes the areas of Office IT and OT, or separate security organizations for the two areas.
 To exploit synergies and avoid planning mistakes and risks, close cooperation between the OT and Office IT experts must take place.
 Which structure is suitable for an organization depends strongly on the existing structures and well-established processes in an institution.
-It is crucial that a flow of information and knowledge takes place in both directions and that those responsible in each area are taken seriously.
+The decisive factor is that a flow of information and knowledge takes place in both directions and that those responsible in each case are taken seriously.
 For this, both sides have to be open to the particular peculiarities of the other area and, to avoid misunderstandings, consider the culture and language of the other side.
 A dual head (Information Security Officer / ICS Information Security Officer) can be a useful solution in some institutions, if the division of tasks and interfaces are clear and clarified in writing.

 ** Attention legal framework conditions **

 Legal, regulatory and other specific requirements for the OT and the respective sector or sector must be known and interpreted in terms of their impact on the institution.
 This applies in particular to institutions that operate critical infrastructures, but increasingly also in other areas.
-In addition to the national requirements, European and international regulations may also have to be observed.
+In addition to national requirements, European and international regulations may also have to be observed.
 Responsibilities and processes should be established to ensure that all relevant requirements are promptly communicated to the key bodies.

 ** Definition and compliance with specifications **

 There should be a process of writing, communicating, updating, evaluating and implementing concrete guidelines for specific subject areas (guidelines / policies) in the ICS area.
 These can be partially taken from the field of office IT, where appropriate and available.
 Often, however, adjustments are needed to reflect the specifics of OT.

 When selecting components, a check should be made of defined (functional and information security relevant) requirements.
-In this case, individual components can be the subject of the test up to the entire OT.
+Individual components can be the subject of the test up to the entire OT.

 **Additional information**